ajowi/channels/README.md

 composer require laravel-notification-channels/bongatech-sms-notification
 ```

-This package will register itself automatically with Laravel 5.5 and up trough Package auto-discovery.
+This package will register itself automatically with Laravel 5.5 and up through Package auto-discovery.

 ### Manual installation